mv-2112/canonical-openstack-docs/reference/api-auditing.rst

 The records include information such as:

-* intitiator credentials and address
+* initiator credentials and address
 * target endpoint
 * request path and action
 * request outcome